fandora-network/docs/docs/develop/tools/graph.md

 ---
 id: graph
-title: Setting up a hosted project with The Graph and Polygon
+title: Setting up a hosted project with The Graph and fandora
-description: Learn how to set up a hosted project with The Graph and Polygon.
+description: Learn how to set up a hosted project with The Graph and fandora.
 keywords:
   - graph
   - matic